-Teja has a Bachelor or Podiatry and is a graduate from the University of Newcastle.
-Through her ongoing clinical experience in both the private and public sectors she understands the importance of providing thorough assessments and maintaining a holistic approach when it comes to patient satisfaction.
+Teja has a Bachelor of Podiatry and is a graduate of the University of Newcastle.
+Through her ongoing clinical experience in both the private and public sectors, she understands the importance of providing thorough assessments and maintaining a holistic approach when it comes to patient satisfaction.

 Teja is originally from the small central west town of Parkes, she previously lived in Canberra and Wollongong before relocating and joining us here at Milsons Point.